 - Elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
 The elderly applicant must be a head of household or cohead of household, as in the case of a married couple, to qualify for prioritization. - Disabled applicants: Disabled applicants are those who have at least one household member who is disabled.
-The disabled household member need not be a head of household or co-head of household to qualify for prioritization. - Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged, with a blue-roof or totally destroyed, the applicant may qualify for prioritization.
+The disabled household member need not be a head of household or co-head of household to qualify for prioritization. - Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged, with a blue-roof3 or totally destroyed, the applicant may qualify for prioritization.
 The R3 Program will use third-party data and/or documentation provided by the Applicant to verify significant property damage for the purpose of prioritization. - In the event that significant damage cannot be verified using third party data, the applicant may sign a self-certification of significant damage and provide photographic evidence demonstrating significant damage.
 Self-certification and supporting photographs are subject to approval by the R3 Program.

-Priority applicants who submit all documents required for eligibility review during this ninety (90) days period will be reviewed for eligibility prior to reviewing eligibility for non-priority applicants.
+Priority applicants who submitted all documents required for eligibility review during this ninety (90) days period were reviewed for eligibility prior to reviewing eligibility for non-priority applicants.

-Priority for elderly or disabled applicants or those with significant property damage during this time does not preclude non-priority persons from applying during the first ninety (90) days of application intake.
-Non-priority applicants may apply and submit documentation required for eligibility review during the priority period.
-Eligibility review for non-priority applicants who submit all required documentation during the priority period will be reviewed for eligibility when all complete priority applications have been reviewed or after the end of the priority period, whichever comes first.
+Priority for elderly or disabled applicants or those with significant property damage during this time did not preclude non-priority persons from applying during the first ninety (90) days of application intake.
+Non-priority applicants may have applied and submitted documentation required for eligibility review during the priority period.
+Eligibility review for non-priority applicants who submitted all required documentation during the priority period were reviewed for eligibility after the revision of all priority applications or after the end of the priority period, whichever came first.